Spooky Action

 In a letter to Max Born in 1947 Einstein said of the statistical approach to quantum mechanics, which he attributed to Born, “I cannot seriously believe in it because the theory cannot be reconciled with the idea that physics should represent a reality in time and space, free from spooky action at a distance.”
 The actual phrase used by Einstein was German, “spukhafte Fernwirkung.”
 “Spooky”, or “ghostly”, is a reasonable translation, although “spooky” was not in common usage in English in 1947.
 (From “Light after Dark II: The Large and the Small, Volume 1”, page 100.)

-According to physicists like Sabine Hossenfelder—and contrary to many Internet sources like Wikipedia—Einstein was not referring to the quantum mechanics property of entanglement itself, but to the overall instantaneous collapse of quantum probabilities into a single observable reality. (“It happens at the same time everywhere, seemingly faster than the speed of light.”)
+According to physicists like Sabine Hossenfelder—and contrary to many Internet sources like Wikipedia—Einstein was not referring to the quantum mechanics property of entanglement itself, but to the instantaneous collapse of quantum probabilities into a single observable reality. (“It happens at the same time everywhere, seemingly faster than the speed of light.”)
 Perhaps because probability wave collapse and entanglement are so closely related, the focus of Einstein’s quote is often confused—but debate amongst yourselves, Dear Readers.

 The Yale Quantum Institute (YQI) is housed within a building on Hillhouse Avenue that was once Yale’s student health center; site of a rather unsettling personal event nearly twenty years ago.
 Here “Yale University” is set in Bold (700), while “Quantum Institute” is set in Black (900).